• Skip to primary navigation

 Instructions

-• Use as called for in your favourite pumpkin spice dishes and drinks!
+Use as called for in your favourite pumpkin spice recipes.

 Notes